kmoyung/BENG-183/Homework2.md

 ### a.
 What is the fundamental idea of personalized medicine?
 (5 pts)

+There exists personal variations in genome sequence and environmental exposure.
+Understanding genomic and transcriptomic diversity on an individual level can better match therapies with patients.

 ## Lecture 5.
 Introduction to Machine Learning

 ## Question 2 (15 points)

 ### a.
 Describe how in general clustering algorithms works.
 Explain the general idea starting from data points to a dendrogram.
 (5 pts)

+The goal of clustering is to discover distinct groups of genes and samples.
+Starting with a collection of N samples each represented by a p-dimensional feature vector x_i, i = 1, ..., p, divide these N vectors into k clusters so that objects within each cluster are more "similar" than objects between clusters.
+K is usually unknown.
+In the end, the clustering algorithm typically represents these clusters as a dendrogram with branches between the closest samples and clusters in a hierarchical form, from most similar up to least similar.

 ### b.
 What are the differences between hierarchical and k-means clustering algorithm?
 (10 pts)

+Hierarchical clustering aims to first calculate the similarity between all possible combinations of two data points (individual clusters).
+Two most similar clusters are grouped together to form a new, combined cluster, and the similarity is recalculated.
+These steps are repeated until all data points end up in one large, high-level cluster.
+On the other hand, k-means clustering starts with a pre-defined k number of clusters.
+It calculates the closest mean vector between the data points and includes them in the corresponding cluster, recalculating the mean vector each time until a desired clustering scheme is achieved with k clusters.
+One main difference between the two algorithms is that k does not need to be specified for the hierarchical clustering, whereas k-means requires a prescribed k value in order to begin.

 ## Lecture 6.
 ChIP-seq